ThePurplePanda/SCEsocAnythingGoes/README.md

-# SCEsocAnythingGoes
+# SCESocAnythingGoes
-An "open" source project where all code from Carleton University SCEsoc will be accepted!
+An "open" source project where all code from Carleton University SCESoc will be accepted!